thanathip41/tspace-mysql/README.md

 hasOne({ name , model , localKey , foreignKey , freezeTable , as })
 hasMany({ name , model , localKey , foreignKey , freezeTable , as })
 belongsTo({ name , model , localKey , foreignKey , freezeTable , as })
-belongsToMany({ name , model , localKey , foreignKey , freezeTable , as })
+belongsToMany({ name , model , localKey , foreignKey , freezeTable , as , pivot })
 /**
  * @relation using registry in your models
 */